mtlkmoses-hue/Energy-Consumption-Prediction/README.md

 Project Title: Energy-Consumption-Prediction

 # Project Description:
 This project bridges the gap between Data Science and Utility Management at the BPC.
-By applying Supervised Machine Learning (Linear Regression), I developed a model that predicts monthly electricity usage (kWh) based on a property’s Square Footage.
+By applying Supervised Machine Learning (Linear Regression), I'm to develop a model that will predicts monthly electricity usage (kWh) based on a property’s Square Footage.
+By establishing a linear relationship between building size and energy load, this tool assists in transformer load planning and distribution efficiency for utility providers.

 # Student Information
 Name: Kgomotso Moses Motlalekgosi
-Team Members: N/A
+Team Members: Individual Project

 # Date Completed
 March 2026